python/mypy/CONTRIBUTING.md

     This way there is a single empty line between commits in `git log` output.
-  * Split lines as needed so that the maximum line length of the commit message is under 80 characters.
+  * Split lines as needed so that the maximum line length of the commit message is under 80 characters, including the subject line.
-  * Capitalize the header and each paragraph.
+  * Capitalize the subject and each paragraph.
-  * Make sure that the first line has no trailing dot.
+  * Make sure that the subject of the commit message has no trailing dot.
+  * Use the imperative mood in the subject line (e.g. "Fix typo in README").
+  * If the PR fixes an issue, make sure something like "Fixes #xxx." occurs in the body of the message (not in the subject).
+  * Use Markdown for formatting.

 Issue-tracker conventions